Skip to main content

 Data quality and accuracy

-Using object-centric data models has some of the following data quality advantages:
+Object-centric data models provide the following data quality advantages:

 • No duplication